conor-99/Virtual-ISL-Dictionary/README.md

 ### Running the Flutter application

 1. Clone the repository
-2. Open the folder `virtual-isl-dictionary` in Visual Studio Code
+2. Open the folder `virtual_isl_dictionary` in Visual Studio Code
 3. Ensure you have an Android emulator or device connected
 4. Open the file `lib/main.dart`
 5. Click *Run > Start Debugging* in Visual Studio Code

 ### Making changes to the Unity application

-1. Open the folder `virtual-isl-dictionary/unity/HandController` in Unity
+1. Open the folder `virtual_isl_dictionary/unity/HandController` in Unity
 2. *(Optional)* Make changes to the project
 3. Click *File > Build Settings*
 4. Ensure Android is selected as the build platform